jfmoy/jfmoy.github.io/content/_index.md

 # Who am I?

 My name is Jean-François Moy.
-I am a French Software Engineer living in London, United Kingdom.
-I currently work as VP of Engineering of [Vestiaire Collective](https://www.vestiairecollective.com), a Luxury Fashion marketplace on a mission to lead the Fashion industry towards a more sustainable future thanks to circular economy.
+I am French Technical Leader living in London, United Kingdom.

+I currently work as a VP of Engineering for [Vestiaire Collective](https://www.vestiairecollective.com), a Luxury Fashion marketplace on a mission to lead the Fashion industry towards a more sustainable future thanks to circular economy.

 # Want to get in touch?